Swati-01/machine-learning-project/README.md

-# machine-learning-project
+# Machine-learning-project
-This is Churn Prediction project
+This is a Churn Prediction project.